Wilsomwong2004/MyCar-Website/README.md

 # MyCar Website (Educational Project)
+### Homepage Screenshots
 <p align="center">
   <img src="appendix/Homepage.png" alt="Homepage Light Mode" width="45%">
   <be>
   <be>
   <img src="appendix/Homepage_darkmode.png" alt="Homepage Dark Mode" width="45%">
 </p>
+*Figure: The MyCar homepage displayed in Light Mode (left) and Dark Mode (right).
+These modes provide flexibility and comfort for users, allowing them to switch based on preference or lighting conditions.*

 Welcome to the MyCar website!
 This project is a web-based adaptation of the MyCar e-hailing app, a popular Malaysian ride-hailing service.
 This website version enables users to conveniently book rides from their computers, expanding accessibility beyond the existing mobile-only platform.

 > **Note:** This project is created solely for educational purposes and is not affiliated with or officially endorsed by [MyCar](https://www.mycarasia.com/site/).